 When is enlightenment complete?

 Consciousness itself never changes.
 Form always changes.
-Therefore, enlightenment cannot have a point of completion relative to form because form (such as the mind) is always refining itself.
-Completion can only be described as non-dual consciousness, in which there is no mind or world.
+Therefore, enlightenment cannot have a point of completion relative to form because form (the mind) is always refining itself.
+Completion can only be described as non-dual consciousness, in which there is no second, no first, no other.
+A more descriptive word for enlightenment might be awakening or enlightening, because they describe the ongoing process of the mind becoming ever more subtle, even as consciousness remains pristine.

 Does enlightenment matter?